mh250229/Selling_Configuration_Doc/Business_Rules_BRM.md

 # BRM (Business Rules Management)

 BRMs define rules and restrictions which are linked to messages that are triggered by various behaviors.
-A big chunk of configurations fall under this title and are arranged according to different BRM types.
 Each type is concerned with a different function or situation concerning the Cart.
 While any configuration may be considered as a kind of business rule, the actual BRM types are mainly around limiting or adding steps to the "happy path" flow of selling.

 Each BRM consists of a Behavior, optional Conditions, and an Action.

-+ Behavior -  identifies the business situation or event in the Cart, like adding an item, existence of a Coupon, Cart total reaching a specific threshold etc.
+* Behavior -  identifies the business situation or event in the Cart, like adding an item, existence of a Coupon, Cart total reaching a specific threshold etc.
-+ Conditions - refine and restrict the Behavior scope, for example, on adding a specific item Id.
+* Conditions - refine and restrict the Behavior scope, for example, on adding a specific item Id.
-+ Action - what should be done when a situation and conditions are met.
+* Action - what should be done when a situation and conditions are met.
 For example, require manager approval.
 See BRM Action Types.

 BRM configuration is arranged in a way that allows listing all existing BRMs and their types (BRM Basic Data), and then provides specific endpoints for obtaining an manipulating a specific BRM type.

 **Note:**
 BRM and some other configurations reference a "messageId".
 This messageId should reference an existing Message resource, containing the detailed multi-language message text.
 See Messages.

 ## BRM Price Override